30. Tax settlements

-Tax settlements and other activity areas are conditioned by regulations (customs or currency controls) and can be subject to controls of respective authorities that are authorised to issue fines and penalties, and all additional tax liabilities resulting from such audits must be paid with high interest.
-This means that tax risk in Poland is higher than in countries with more stable tax systems.
+Taxation and other areas of activity (for example, customs and foreign exchange) may be audited by the authorities, which have the power to impose heavy fines and penalties, and any additional tax liabilities arising from an audit must be paid with high interest.
+These conditions make tax risk in Poland higher than in countries with a more stable tax system.

 In consequence, the amounts presented and disclosed in financial statements may change in the future as a result of a final decision by a tax control organ.